GregorR/style/CONTRACTIONS.md

 - **~~Contractions are from speech.~~** This argument is invalid for several reasons.
-First of all, it's irrelevant: English is not a logographic language, so writing is always based on speech, and there are many contractions which undoubtedly arose in speech that we're happy to use in formal writing, such as “never” and “ampersand”.
+First of all, it's irrelevant: English is not a logographic language, so writing is always based on speech, and there are many contractions that undoubtedly arose in speech that we're happy to use in formal writing, such as “never” and “ampersand”.
 Second, [it's not even true](https://doi.org/10.2307/356528).
 While undoubtedly *some* contractions arose first in speech, contraction in writing (shorthand) has just as long a